 A NOTE ABOUT SAFETY

-As a maternity consultant, I find myself in a difficult position.
-The risks of bed-sharing are too great to ignore and I respect the point of view of the AAP against it.
+As both a postpartum doula and a sleep consultant, I find myself in a difficult position.
+The risks of bed-sharing are too great to ignore and I firmly stand by the AAP against it.
 That said, many parents (like me!) find themselves with babies who will only sleep with maternal contact and what is one to do?
 Pediatrician blogger Dr. Melissa Arca has, what I view, as the best expert advice I can find in her interview on The Science of Mom: